 By Phillip Smith

-The growing acceptance of and access to legal marijuana has some people worried that the youth are going to start using it more frequently, but that's not the demographic where pot has really taken off.
-Instead, it's senior citizens.
+That the youth are going to start using it more frequently, but that’s not the demographic where pot has really taken off.
+Instead, it’s senior citizens.

 Whether it’s wide-open medical marijuana states like California or fully legal states like Colorado, the gray-haired set is increasingly turning to pot, and not just to ease their aches and pains With a half-dozen more states likely to have legalization on the ballot (and win) this year and medical marijuana coming to more, grandma and grandpa are set to become even more interested.